Posts on Google gives celebs some control over their own search results

 Posts on Google was first introduced during the 2016 presidential election in the United States

-It’s not yet clear whether Google plans to expand the availability to the United Kingdom, but it’s definitely another tool that enables verified users to get official messages out to public in a prominent way.
+It’s not yet clear whether Google plans to expand the availability to the United Kingdom, but it’s definitely another tool that enables verified users to reach their adoring public in a prominent way.

 Let’s just hope Google has learned its lesson and doesn’t try to turn this into another social network.